PMUNOZ08/Securing-Apikeys/README.md

 - You must create a container in CloudKit
 - Create a new record type.
 Named it "ApiKeys"
 - Add a field to new record type created.
 Named it "unplash"
-- Add a new recor with your api unsplash access key.
+- Add a new record with your api unsplash access key.

 After this steps you must replace this  with real values in class ApiKeyManager: